 5.2 Directions

-- Sauté the Spinach: In a pan, heat olive oil over medium heat.
-Add minced garlic, if using, and sauté for 1 minute.
-Add the fresh or thawed frozen spinach, cooking until wilted or heated through.
-Season with salt and pepper, then set aside.
+- Sauté the Spinach: Heat up a bit of olive oil in a pan on medium heat.
+Add minced garlic if you want, cook for about 1 minute, then toss in the spinach until it wilts or thaws.
+Season with salt and pepper, then set it aside.

-- Prepare the Cheese Mixture: In a bowl, mix the ricotta cheese, egg (if using), half of the Parmesan, and a pinch of salt and pepper until well combined.
+- Mix the Cheese: In a bowl, stir together ricotta, the egg (if you use it), half the Parmesan, and a pinch of salt and pepper until it’s all mixed.

-- Bake: Cover the lasagna with foil and bake at 375°F (190°C) for 25 minutes.
-Remove the foil and bake for an additional 15 minutes or until the cheese is bubbly and golden.
+- Bake: Cover it with foil and bake at 375°F (190°C) for 25 minutes.
+Take off the foil and bake another 15 minutes until the cheese is bubbly and a bit golden.

 5.3 Tips for Success